-Large and stable inflows of remittances in particular have allowed the Philippines to maintain a surplus on the current account since 2003 and have helped in the build-up of foreign exchange reserves (USD 73bn end-2012).
-Meanwhile, external debt ratios are improving.
+Large and stable inflows of remittances (see also figure 2) have allowed the Philippines to maintain a surplus on the current account since 2003 and have helped to build up a large stock of foreign exchange reserves (of USD 79.8bn in January 2015).

 Despite the progress booked in recent years, the institutions of the Philippines remain relatively weak.
 Poverty and inequality remain relatively high, as the population has continued to grow quickly, while the high growth of recent years has not significantly reduced underemployment.

 (-) Small tax base

 Partially due to the fact that a large part of economic activity takes place in the informal sector, government revenues are low (15% of GDP in 2014), which continues to limit the ability of the government to provide basic public investment and services.